didacs/tbChaSIn/README.md

 1. Bump the [semantic version](https://semver.org) of the pipeline in [src/nextflow/cryptic-seq/pipeline.env](src/nextflow/cryptic-seq/pipeline.env)
 The semver should _not_ have a leading "v".
 1. Merge the changes to `main`.
 1. Tag `main` with the same version and push the tag.
-I.e   `git tag -a "X.Y.Z"`, then `git push origin tag "X.Y.Z"`.
+I.e., `git tag -a "X.Y.Z"`, then `git push origin tag "X.Y.Z"`.
 1. Build and push prod or dev images using `scripts/docker.sh` with the `-p` option (with the `-x` version if pushing to production).

 To update launch templates in Seqera Platform workspace(s):